 With Okta, an admin can import existing users and groups from AD and LDAP into Okta Universal Directory.
 From there, they can control both inbound and outbound profile attributes, and transform, manipulate, and apply logic to ensure that data is clean and reconciled during the process.

-Organizations can use Okta to connect an unlimited number of directories, consolidate users and groups from untrusted forests, and synchronize them all to a central Active Directory.
+Organisations can use Okta to connect an unlimited number of directories, consolidate users and groups from untrusted forests, and synchronise them all to a central Active Directory.
 Okta will manage these directories from a central admin console.
 Once the user is authenticated to the AD domain, Okta will authenticate them into the cloud and to the applications they need.

 Provisioning from HR Systems

-Okta for Office 365 is more than just Authentication and Synchronization
+Okta for Office 365 is more than just Authentication and Synchronisation